-complete a minimum of $\pm 24$ with a GPA of 5.5, calculated on these $\pm 24$ .
+complete a minimum of ± 24 with a GPA of 5.5, calculated on these ± 24

-Note: Students are not required to complete these minimum units of course weight in one Winter Session.
+Note: Students are not required to complete these minimum units of course weight in one Fall/Winter.

-- ii) No failing grades (1, 2, 3, or WF) are permitted. - iii) Students who fail any course in any term while on academic warning must withdraw from the Faculty immediately, and all pending registrations is cancelled. - iv) Students cannot be placed on academic warning more than once during any undergraduate degree program offered by the Faculty of Nursing.
+- ii) No failing grades (1, 2, 3, or WF) are permitted. - iii) Students who fail any course in any term while on academic warning must withdraw from the Faculty immediately, and all pending registrations are cancelled. - iv) Students cannot be placed on academic warning more than once during any undergraduate degree program offered by the Faculty of Nursing.
 Students who fail to meet the standards and requirements of the academic warning must withdraw from the Faculty and are not normally readmitted to the Faculty. - Unsatisfactory Standing: A student with a GPA of 4.4 or less must withdraw from the Faculty.